man9opie/ERISA_Recovery_Dev_Challenge_2025/README.md

-# Claims Management System – Demo
+# ERISA Recovery Dev Challenge<br/>Claims Management System – Demo

 A small Django + HTMX demo for reviewing medical claims.
-It includes a “user” table view with an HTMX detail panel, notes & flagging, and an **Admin Dashboard** showing average underpayment and claims needing review.
+It includes a user table view with an HTMX detail panel, notes & flagging, and an **Admin Dashboard** showing average underpayment and claims needing review.

 ## Features